INRIA/scikit-learn-mooc/quiz.md

 c) a Linear model
 d) a non linear model

+_solution_ a) & c) LogisticRegression already come with a regularization parameter

-4. The parameter alpha in Ridge is learnt:
+4. The parameter alpha in Ridge is:
-a) During the fit on the train set
+a) Learnt during the fit on the train set
-b) by cross validation on the train set
+b) choose by cross validation on the train set
-c) by cross validation on the test set
+c) choose by cross validation on the test set
 d) could be choose by hand a priori

+_solution_ b) & d) Only `coef_` and `intercept_` are fitted during the fit.
+One could never choose any hyper-parameters on the test set (it is overfitting)

 5. Which error/score could be used for classification:
 a) Mean squared error
 b) R2 score
 c) Accuracy score

+_solution_ c) Mean squared error and R2 score are for regression

 6. In a linear model, the number of parameters learnt are:
 a) proportional to the number of samples